 Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 TL;DR: Tokenized stocks issuers don’t fail like centralized exchanges do, and neither of the two most common framings of that failure is accurate: “fully backed 1:1” is not the end of the analysis, and “issuer gone, token worthless” is not automatic either.
 The real question is who controls the collateral when the issuer cannot act.
 Three self-custody-accessible issuers in 2026 — Backed Finance’s xStocks, Ondo Global Markets, and Dinari dShares — answer it through three distinct recovery paths.
 Two operate through offshore SPVs (Jersey, BVI) intended to be bankruptcy-remote, issuing Swiss-law-governed debt instruments with independent Security Agents over the collateral; the third (Dinari) operates through US transfer agent recordkeeping under SEC oversight, with broker-dealer activity in an affiliated entity.
+Binance bStocks, launched June 2026, are covered as a less-documented exchange-affiliated variant: an ADGM certificate issued by BTech Holdings, a Binance group affiliate, described as 1:1 backed through a regulated custodian and a bankruptcy-remote issuing entity, but with no custodian, independent enforcement agent, or default procedure identified in the public materials reviewed — and with the issuer, trading venue, and conversion broker concentrated in one corporate group.
 Self-custody changes which entity holds the token; it does not change which entity holds the collateral, or which legal procedure governs recovery.
 Tax, securities, and insolvency treatment varies by jurisdiction; holders should confirm specifics with a qualified adviser.

 Opening